js-org/js.org/README.md

 ---

 Thanks to **[Cloudflare](https://www.cloudflare.com)** for their awesome DNS service that makes this service possible.
 While JS.ORG is using their free plan - to a shameless extent - they helped us more than once with some flexible solutions and extended quotas.
-Many thanks!
+Many thanks!!